 Away from the blanket bogs of north and west Scotland, the Large Heath is confined to these special lowland bogs or 'mosses'.
 Sites like this are now a rare and important feature of the lowland Scottish landscape.

-Lowland raised bog is now very scarce habitat, restricted to the high rainfall northern and western parts of the British Isles.
+Lowland raised bog is now a very scarce habitat, restricted to the high rainfall in the northern and western parts of the British Isles.
 Nearly 90% of its former area has been lost in Scotland.
-This excellent example of this highly distinctive and threatened habitat is protected as a Site of Special Scientific Interest.
+This excellent example of this highly distinctive and threatened habitat is protected as a Site of Special Scientific Interest (SSSI).

 The best time to visit to see the Large Heath butterflies is from mid June to late July when many of the typical ‘moss’ plants will also be on show, including the nationally scarce Bog-rosemary (Andromeda polifolia).

 This reserve belongs to Stirling Council and has been established as a partnership with Butterfly Conservation Scotland and the local community.

 Grid Ref: NS 836907 OS Map: 57 Area: approx 30ha

 The reserve is on the outskirts of the village of Fallin, which is three miles from the centre of Stirling.